Sandwiched Volterra Volatility model: Markovian approximations and hedging: Abstract

 \section{Abstract}

 We consider stochastic volatility dynamics driven by a general H\"older continuous Volterra-type noise and with unbounded drift.
-For such models, we consider the explicit computation of quadratic hedging strategies.
-While the theoretical solution is well-known in terms of the non-anticipating derivative for all square integrable claims, the fact that these models are typically non-Markovian provides a concrete difficulty in the direct computation of conditional expectations at the core of the explicit hedging strategy.
+For these so-called SVV-models, we consider the explicit computation of quadratic hedging strategies.
+While the theoretical hedge is well-known in terms of the non-anticipating derivative for all square integrable claims, the fact that these models are typically non-Markovian provides is a challenge in the direct computation of conditional expectations at the core of the explicit hedging strategy.
 To overcome this difficulty, we propose a Markovian approximation of the model which stems from an adequate approximation of the kernel in the Volterra noise.
-We study the approximation of the volatility, the prices as well as the optimal mean-square hedge and provide the corresponding error estimates.
-We complete the work with numerical simulations performed with different methods.
+We study the approximation of the volatility, of the prices and of the optimal mean-square hedge.
+We provide the corresponding error estimates.
+The work is completed with numerical simulations.